mobweb/Meteor-Flashcards/README.md

 ## Installation

 Download/clone this repository, run *mrt update* to download the required packages and then start the application by running *meteor*.
+Or simply run *mrt* and Meteorite will automatically download the required packages and start Meteor!

 ## Questions?
 Need help?